-The high level argument is "Should you be able to write-off any interest or not?"
+"Should you be able to write-off any interest or not?"
+This is the question that is often debated.
 That discussion is for another day because it involves a much deeper and longer conversation about the tax code as a whole.

-Since Congress kept the student loan interest tax deduction, I will discuss it from the view point of "if we are going to have it, what should it be."
+However, I will discuss the student loan interest deduction from the view point of "If we are going to have it, what should it be."

 In my opinion, there is no reason to have a cap on how much student loan interest you can deduct from your taxes.
 You should be able to write it all off.